 MCLA is committed to creating and maintaining an inclusive learning community.
-The office of the Chief Diversity Officer works with faculty, executive and administrative staff, and students to direct, implement, and oversee institutional planning on diversity, equity, and inclusion initiatives at MCLA.
+The office of the Senior Advisor for Institutional Equity & Belonging works with faculty, executive and administrative staff, and students to direct, implement, and oversee institutional planning on diversity, equity, and inclusion initiatives at MCLA.
 An important part of the role as Senior Advisor for Institutional Equity & Belonging is working with academic and faculty leadership to integrate diversity, equity, and inclusion into the curriculum and faculty teaching.
-Three faculty members, Dr. Nicole Porther (Biology).
-Dr. Kerri Leyda Nicoll (Sociology, Anthropology, and Social Work) and Dr. Jenna Sciuto (English/Communications), serve as Faculty Fellows for Diversity and Inclusion.
+Three faculty members, Dr. Nicole Porther (Biology) and Dr. Jenna Sciuto (English/Communications), serve as Faculty Fellows for Diversity and Inclusion.
 They work with the Senior Advisor for Institutional Equity & Belonging to plan and implement a variety of professional development opportunities for faculty throughout the year and are available to support faculty around inclusive pedagogy, communicating across difference, and locating curricular resources.

 For further DEI information and resources, please contact MCLA’s Senior Advisor for Institutional Equity & Belonging, Christopher MacDonald-Dennis, or the Faculty Fellows, Nicole Porther and Jenna Sciuto.